midani-47/High-Performance-Computing/README.md

 The web-based user interface is automatically started as part of the Docker setup at http://localhost:7600.
 It provides:

-- Status monitoring of the queue service and queues
+- Status monitoring of the transaction and prediction files
-- Queue creation functionality
 - Sample transaction generation and submission
 - Prediction result viewing

 This UI makes it easy to test the entire system without needing to use the command line for testing.

-See [DOCUMENTATION.md](DOCUMENTATION.md) for more detailed information about the implementation and usage of this service.